 Concerts and recitals always have a major place on Russell’s calendar.
-In addition to an extensive recital tour of Western Canada with his wife and piano collaborator, Carolyn Maule in the past few seasons he has appeared with the ?
-National Arts Centre Orchestra in Carmina Burana ? in Mendelssohn’s Elijah with the Washington National Symphony ?
-Mahler’s Das Lied von der Erde with the Smithsonian Chamber Players in Toronto’s Koerner Hall ?
-Bach’s St. Matthew Passion with the Calgary Philharmonic ?
-A Sea Symphony with the Colorado Symphony ? with the New York Philharmonic in the World Premiere of The World in Flower a new work by Peter Lieberson, ? in a special 2010 Olympics performance of Mahler’s Symphony No. 8 with the Vancouver Symphony Orchestra and Bramwell Tovey ? at the BBC Proms in Fauré’s Requiem ? the Salzburg Festival in Schubert’s Mass in G ? the Tanglewood Festival in Brahms’s Deutsche Requiem ? with the St. Louis Symphony ?
-City of Birmingham Symphony Orchestra ? the Toronto Symphony conducted by Bernard Labadie ? in L’Enfance du Christ with the Rotterdam Philharmonic ? in Elijah with the Minnesota Orchestra and in the Duruflé Requiem with Les Violons du Roy in Québec City.
+In addition to an extensive recital tour of Western Canada with his wife and piano collaborator, Carolyn Maule in the past few seasons he has appeared with the National Arts Centre Orchestra in Carmina Burana, in Mendelssohn’s Elijah with the Washington National Orchestra, Mahler’s Das Lied von der Erde with the Smithsonian Chamber Players in Toronto’s Koerner Hall, Bach’s St. Matthew Passion with the Calgary Philharmonic, A Sea Symphony with the Colorado Symphony, with the New York Philharmonic in the World Premiere of The World in Flower a new work by Peter Lieberson, in a special 2010 Olympics performance of Mahler’s Symphony No. 8 with the Vancouver Symphony Orchestra and Bramwell Tovey at the BBC Proms in Fauré’s Requiem, the Salzburg Festival in Schubert’s Mass in G, the Tanglewood Festival in Brahms’s Deutsche Requiem, with the St. Louis Symphony, City of Birmingham Symphony Orchestra, the Toronto Symphony conducted by Bernard Labadie, in L’Enfance du Christ with the Rotterdam Philharmonic, in Elijah with the Minnesota Orchestra and in the Duruflé Requiem with Les Violons du Roy in Québec City.
 His performance in Britten’s War Requiem in Toronto continues to be a stand-out in Toronto’s musical memory.

 He has also performed in duo recital with Michael Schade in London, Edinburgh, Toronto, San Diego, Graz, Berlin, Hamburg, Vienna, Strasbourg, Ludwigsburg and Kansas City and in solo recital in Montréal, Toronto, New York, Paris (La Chapelle Royale at Versailles), Winnipeg and Ottawa.
 His interpretations of German Lieder have won him international acclaim — “A searching musician, Braun also has one of the world’s most beautiful baritone voices.
 He brings a poet’s soul and a young man’s bewildered grief to Schubert’s shattering cycle of solitude and loss.”
 (New York Newsday).